 I really, really like these tents.
 I think they are one of the very best large tents on the market.
 The build quality is superb: it’s built to take an absolute battering by the weather.
 If it’s within your budget, I’d say you should just pull the trigger, because I can’t see you regretting the decision.

-I probably wouldn't buy it if price was my only consideration and I only needed a tent for occasional use OR if I was the sort of person who liked to buy a new tent every couple of years.
+I might not recommend it if price was your only consideration and you only needed a tent for occasional use.
 I think there are better-value options for the occasional family-camper.
+(Something like the CORE 9 Extended Dome tent might be a better fit).

 But for avid campers (say 3+ trips a year) or anyone looking for a wilderness base camp, it’s an investment that will pay you back several times over.